Neurologist for slipped disc

 - Topical pain relievers.
 These are creams, salves or ointments you rub into your skin at the site of your pain.

 Physical therapy and exercise

 A physical therapist can apply a variety of treatments, such as heat, ultrasound, electrical stimulation and muscle-release techniques, to your back muscles and soft tissues to reduce pain.

-Few people need surgery for back pain.
 If you have unrelenting pain associated with radiating leg pain or progressive muscle weakness caused by nerve compression, you might benefit from surgery.
 Otherwise, surgery usually is reserved for pain related to structural problems, such as narrowing of the spine (spinal stenosis) or a herniated disk, that hasn’t responded to other therapy.

 Things to take note if you have slipped disc

 - Proper lifting techniques

 - Good posture during sitting, standing, moving, and sleeping

 - Appropriate exercise program to strengthen weak abdominal muscles and prevent re-injury

 - Healthy weight and lean body mass